eimaam/nodejs-express-vercel/README.md

 ### Usage

 - Modify the Express routes and logic in the `api` folder to build your API endpoints.
-- Customize the project as needed for your specific use case.
+- Customize the project as needed for your specific use case:
+- - Ensure to Update the `package.json` file with details of your own Project - title, name, author, repository URL etc...

 ### License

 This project is licensed under the MIT License - see the LICENSE file for details.

 Feel free to add more sections, elaborate on the API endpoints, and include any other relevant information in your README.
-Good luck with your project! 🚀
+Good luck with your project!
+Happy Hacking! 🚀